-discount factor with a risk aversion coefficient of 7, a value particularly conservative in this literature.
-The subjective discount factor is chosen so as to keep the average annual risk free-rate close to 1% when possible.
+We set the intertemporal elasticity of substitution to 1.5, as in Colacito and Croce (2013).
+Because of the presence of volatility risk, we can obtain a volatile stochastic discount factor with a risk aversion coefficient of 7, a value particularly conservative in this literature and applicable also to countries other than the US (Choi, Lugauer, and Mark (2014)).
+The subjective discount factor is chosen so as to keep the average annual risk-free rate close to 1% when possible.

-The consumption home-bias is set to 0.96, a number that falls in the middle of the range observed for our countries.
-For example, in our sample the U.S. home-bias is 0.95, as an average of 5% of U.S. consumption goods are composed of imports (Erceg, Guerrieri, and Gust (2008)).
-Balta and Delgado (2007) document a stronger consumption home bias for the European countries in our dataset and suggest a value of $\alpha = 0.97$ .
+The consumption home bias is set to 0.96, a number that falls in the middle of the range observed for our countries.
+For example, in our sample the US home bias is 0.95, as imports comprise an average of 5% of US consumption goods.
+(Erceg, Guerrieri, and Gust (2008)).
+Balta and Delgado (2009) document a stronger consumption home bias for the European countries in our dataset and suggest a value of $\alpha = 0.97$.
 Setting $\lambda = 0.97$ would improve our quantitative results, as it would make our risk-sharing channel even more relevant.
 We prefer to work with $\alpha = 0.96$ in order to obtain conservative results.

-Annualized average output growth is set to 2%, consistent with the empirical findings in Table 1.
+Annualized average output growth is set to 2%, consistent with the empirical findings in table 1.
 Unconditional volatilities are calibrated to produce an unconditional output volatility of 1.90%, as in the data.
-The long-run components are calibrated in the spirit of the international long-run risk literature, as they are both highly persistent and correlated across countries (Colacito and Croce (2011), Colacito and Croce (2013)).
-Since we set $\sigma_z/\sigma = 0.07\%$ , the implied consumption growth rate is almost i.i.d., as in the data.
-Short-run output growth shocks, in contrast, are as poorly cross-country correlated as output growth in our dataset (see Table 1).
+The long-run components are calibrated in the spirit of the international long-run risk literature, as they are both highly persistent and correlated across countries (Colacito and Croce (2011, 2013)).
+Since we set $\sigma_z/\sigma = 0.07\%$, the implied consumption growth rate is almost i.i.d., as in the data.
+Short-run output growth shocks, in contrast, are as poorly cross-country correlated as output growth in our dataset (see table 1).

-In Panel B, we report the parameters that govern the volatility process of shortrun shocks, i.e., the novel and most important element of our investigation.
+In table 4, panel B, we report the parameters that govern the volatility process of short-run shocks, that is, the novel and most important element of our investigation.
 These parameters are calibrated to be consistent with our empirical results.
-Specifically, we pick values typically in the middle of the bayesian 95% credible intervals of the VAR system specified in equations (2.5)-(2.6).
+Specifically, we pick values typically in the middle of the Bayesian 95% credible intervals of the VAR system specified in equations (2.5)-(2.6).

 Consistent with our data, volatility shocks are as poorly correlated across countries as short-run growth shocks.
-We allow for negative within-country correlation between volatility and short-run growth shocks so that higher volatility is associated to economic slowdowns.
+We allow for negative within-country correlation between volatility and short-run growth shocks so that higher volatility is associated with economic slowdowns.
 Conditional volatilities are as persistent as in the data.

 Given these parameters, we use perturbation methods to solve our system of equations.
 We compute an approximation of the third order of our policy functions using the dynare++ package.
-As documented in Colacito and Croce (2012), a thirdorder approximation is required to capture endogenous time-varying volatility due to the adjustments of the pseudo-Pareto weights.
+As documented in Colacito and Croce (2012), a third-order approximation is required to capture endogenous time-varying volatility due to the adjustments of the pseudo-Pareto weights.
 All variables included in our dynare++ code are expressed in log-units.

 Both the calibration and the solution methods are standard in the literature.
-In what follows we discuss only the performance of our model for the dynamics of conditional volatilities, i.e., the main objective of our investigation.
-For commonly targeted unconditional moments, we defer the reader to Table B2 in the Appendix.
-For the sake of completeness, the table also shows the same moments for the case in which we abstract away from volatility shocks, and for the setting with CRRA preferences.
+In what follows we discuss only the performance of our model for the dynamics of conditional volatilities, that is, the main objective of our investigation.
+For commonly targeted unconditional moments, we refer the reader to table B1 in the appendix.
+For the sake of completeness, this table also shows the same moments for the case in which we abstract away from volatility shocks, and for the setting with CRRA preferences.